score-json/json/TSF/trustable/assumptions-of-use/AOU-20.md

 normative: true
 ---

-The keys within each object are unique.
+The integrator shall ensure that the keys within an object are unique, whenever an object is parsed by nlohmann/json.